 Here's a quick list of local prom dress drives and the ways you can help make prom dreams come true.

 Comerica Bank Prom Dress Drive

 The biggest prom dress drive in the area, this sixth annual event benefits Dallas CASA and Boys & Girls Clubs of Greater Dallas.
 From February 1-29, Comerica will receive gently used formal dresses and accessories at six banking centers during normal business hours: 3202 N. Fitzhugh, 5200 Forest Ln., 8850 Boedecker St., 8225 Preston Rd., 6829 Hillcrest Ave., and 3310 Premier Rd. in Plano.
 All sizes, shoes, purses, and accessories are welcome, too.
-In the last five years, the prom dress drive has donated about 4,000 dresses to teens served through Dallas CASA and Boys & Girls Clubs.
+The shopping extravaganza takes place 4-7 pm March 5 at the Boys & Girls Clubs East Dallas location, 4804 Worth St. In the last five years, the prom dress drive has donated about 4,000 dresses to teens served through Dallas CASA and Boys & Girls Clubs.

 Dallas Public Library Fairy Tale Closet